JoelRaymond/automated-exercise-generation/meetings/Meeting12.md

   - Requirements

 Meeting Notes
-  - Number each algorithm
+  - Number each algorithm X
-  - Make it clear that you can generate
+  - Make it clear that you can generate X
-  - KMP solution clarification in words
+  - KMP solution clarification in words X
-  - Show next step in Dijkstra (make table more clear)
+  - Show next step in Dijkstra (make table more clear) X
-  - Change step-by-step dijkstra question
+  - Change step-by-step dijkstra question X
   - Highlight next edge
-  - Change size of graph
+  - Change size of graph x
   - Requirements for exercises themselves (user stories)